 To help doctors give their patients the best possible care, the American Society of Clinical Oncology (ASCO) asks its medical experts to develop recommendations for specific areas of cancer care.
-In 2007, ASCO developed a clinical practice guideline about preventing and treating blood clots for people with cancer.
-These recommendations were updated in 2013 to reflect new research.
+In 2013, ASCO updated the clinical practice guideline about preventing and treating blood clots for people with cancer to reflect new research.
+These recommendations were reviewed again in 2015, and the latest research continues to support the previous recommendations.
 This guide for patients is based on ASCO's recommendations.

 - Blood clots often occur for many reasons in people with cancer, especially in those with certain types of cancer or cancer that has spread.